Fane-Nathan/Research-Assistant/TEXT_PROCESSING_PIPELINE_EXPLANATION.md

 **Core Technology**: NLTK with pre-trained punkt sentence tokenizers

+**Sentence Tokenization**: Punkt is a data-driven sentence tokenizer, meaning it uses machine learning techniques and models to identify sentence boundaries in text.
+This process is crucial in Natural Language Processing (NLP) as it prepares raw text for further analysis.

 **Features**:
 - **Multi-language Support**: Punkt tokenizers for English, German, French, Spanish
 - **Sentence Segmentation**: Academic-aware sentence boundary detection